 “Isn’t it silver?”
 Thorn said in surprise.

 “No,” Rask said.
 “This unusually large strix is mounted on white gold.
-The Frisians call the metal platinum.
+The Frisians call this metal platinum.
 But this is a special type of platinum.
 It’s enchanted.
-If the stone becomes smaller, it squeezes its paws to keep the strix from falling out.
+If the stone reduces in size, it squeezes its paws.
+So that it won’t fall out.

 “That can’t be true,” Thorn frowned.
 “Is it pure elasticity that makes it shrink?
 I have yet to see a single magician who can perform actual feats of magic without sleight-of-hand.”

-“That only proves that you’ve never seen a single magician who can perform actual feats of magic without sleight-of-hand,” Rask laughed.
+“That undoubtedly only proves that you indeed have never seen a single magician who can perform actual feats of magic without sleight-of-hand,” Rask laughed.

-“Strixes shrink when they use their power of healing,” Rask explained.
+“When it uses its power of healing, it shrinks,” Rask explained.
 “Your father has nothing to fear.
 His stone is glued to the base.
-It will shrink but it won’t drop out.”
+It will shrink but won’t drop out.”

 “I’ve been wearing it for ten years and it hasn’t shrunk by a hair’s breadth,” Thorn replied abruptly.